open-edge-insights/eii-core/docker_setup/README.md

 ### Post Installation Verification

-1. To check if all the ETA images are built successfully, use cmd: **docker images|grep ia** and all containers are running, use cmd: **docker ps** (`one should see all the dependency containers and ETA containers up and running`).
+1. To check if all the ETA images are built successfully, use cmd: `docker images|grep ia` and all containers are running, use cmd: `docker ps` (`one should see all the dependency containers and ETA containers up and running`).
 If you see issues where the build is failing due to non-reachability to Internet, please ensure you have correctly configured proxy settings and restarted docker service.
 Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `docker_setup\dockerfiles` at the top after the LABEL instruction and retry the building ETA images:

     ```sh
     ENV http_proxy http://proxy.iind.intel.com:911
     ENV https_proxy http://proxy.iind.intel.com:911
     ```

-2. All containers in ETA stack:
+2. `docker ps` should list the below containers in ETA stack:
     * Provisioning containers: provision (`ia_provision`)
     * Dependency containers: log rotate (`ia_log_rotate`)
     * ETA core containers:  DataAgent (`ia_data_agent`), imagestore (`ia_imagestore`), Video Ingestion (`ia_video_ingestion`),
       Data Analytics (`ia_data_analytics`), Telegraf based Data ingestion (`ia_telegraf`) and Factory Control App (`ia_factoryctrl_app`)

+    **Note**: If any of the above containers are not listed, always use cmd: `sudo tail -f /opt/intel/eta/logs/consolidatedLogs/eta.log` to find out the reason for container failure

-3. Installation directory - `/opt/intel/eta` root directory details:
+3. Installation directory - `/opt/intel/eta` root directory details gets created:
      * `config/` - all the ETA configs reside here.
      * `logs/` - all the ETA logs reside here.
      * `dist_libs/` - is the client external libs distribution package